-- It's striking in this scene how much Anna wants Elsa back in her life, when she instantly wants Hans to move in with her and her sister (to which he agrees- to Elsa's horror- 'cos, well, that's what he's like).
-She wants someone new in her life, but doesn't for a moment want to move away, and feels she's been given a Sadistic Choice by Elsa when, as she sees it, she's being told to choose to either be there for sister or marry.
+- It's striking in this scene how much Anna wants Elsa back in her life, when she instantly wants Hans to move in with her and her sister.
+She wants someone new in her life, but doesn't for a moment want to move away, and feels she's been given a Sadistic Choice by Elsa when, as she sees it, she's being told to choose between either being there for sister or having other relationships.

 - The really sad bit of this dialogue is that it's One Dialogue, Two Conversations.
 Elsa's afraid of letting people close and actually does care for Anna, but Anna doesn't know that and hears: "Go on then.
 If you want to live outside my rules, go with your boyfriend.
 Get out, betray me.
 I don't care if I have no sister, I'm fed up with you."

 - After Elsa has fled Arendelle, Anna repeatedly blames herself for what happened.
 Despite not ever knowing of her sister's powers before, she has walked on eggshells so much over the years that when Elsa can no longer keep her secret, Anna takes all the fault onto herself:

 - "Let It Go."